 Sonar and other active acoustic sources are expected to cause only a minor and temporary behavioral reaction for marine mammals (reactions do not rise to the level of take under the MMPA), sea turtles, invertebrates (cephalopods and crustaceans), diving birds, or fishes that may be present in the area.
 No effect is anticipated to corals.
-As discussed in Section 5.3.2 (Acoustic Stressors), the Navy will implement mitigation to avoid impacts from sonar on marine mammals and sea turtles.
-For a more detailed discussion of potential impacts to these resources from the use of sonar and other active acoustic sources, see the following sections:
+For a more detailed discussion of potential impacts to these resources from the use of sonar and other active acoustic sources, see the Sanctuary Resource Statement (Section 1[ii] Flower Garden Bank National Marine Sanctuary) and the following sections of this FEIS/OEIS:

-Section 3.4.3.1.2 (Impacts from Sonar and Other Transducers) for invertebrates Section 3.6.3.1.2 (Impacts from Sonar and Other Transducers) for fishes Section 3.7.3.1.2 (Impacts from Sonar and Other Transducers) for marine mammals present in the area.
-For a more detailed discussion of potential impacts to these resources from the use of electromagnetic devices, see the following sections:
+Section 3.4.3.1.2 (Impacts from Sonar and Other Transducers) for invertebrates Section 3.6.3.1.2 (Impacts from Sonar and Other Transducers) for fishes Section 3.7.3.1.2 (Impacts from Sonar and Other Transducers) for marine mammals